memgonzales/aniframe-language/README.md

 1. Spin up a container by running;
    ```
-   docker create --name aniframe -p 8000:8000 -p 8080:8080 -v path/to/aniframe-code/sample.js/in/local:/app/browser/p5-widget/p5.js-widget/static/sample.js ghcr.io/memgonzales/aniframe:latest
+   docker create --name aniframe -p 8000:8000 -p 8080:8080 -v path/to/aniframe-code/sample.js/in/your/computer:/app/browser/p5-widget/p5.js-widget/static/sample.js ghcr.io/memgonzales/aniframe:latest
    ```

-   Replace `path/to/aniframe-code/sample.js/in/local` (i.e., the string before the `:` in the value passed to `-v`) with the path to the `sample.js` file that you created in the previous step.
+   Replace `path/to/aniframe-code/sample.js/in/your/computer` with the path to the `sample.js` file that you created in the previous step.
 It may be more convenient to use the absolute path.
 If you are using Windows, make sure to replace the backward slashes (`\`) in the path with forward slashes (`/`).

 1. Launch a terminal (from anywhere), and start the AniFrame container by running:
    ```